Trauma is defined as:

-Know the facts:
+Know the facts about homelessness:

 While it’s tough to say precisely how many Californians are experiencing homelessness, the federal Housing and Urban Development Department estimates the number statewide at 130,000 on a given night.
 That’s 25 percent of the entire nation’s homeless population.

 - Since 2016, California experienced a larger increase in homelessness than any other state.

 - California has the highest percentage of unsheltered homeless individuals in the country, at slightly under 70 percent.

 - The vast majority of the state’s homeless population does not utilize temporary living arrangements provided by either charitable organizations or government programs.
 Rather, they have been found living on the streets, parks, or other places not meant for human habitation.

 - In 2017, Los Angeles County had the highest population of homeless individuals in all of California at roughly 55,000, and was only second to New York for holding the largest population of homeless people in the nation.
 And while 95 percent of New York’s homeless population was sheltered, only 25 percent of those in Los Angeles were sheltered.

 - California comprises 12 percent of the nation’s population of homeless families with children.
 From 2016 to 2017, the state experienced one of the largest increases of homeless families in the nation, leaving 1,000 more families on the streets.

 - Outside of homeless families, California also reported the largest number of unaccompanied homeless youth, which includes any individual under the age of 25 who does not live with a family member.

 - Overall, 58 percent of the nation’s unsheltered homeless youth resides in California.

 - California is home to 29 percent of the nation’s homeless veterans

 - In California, there are approximately 129,972 people experiencing homelessness

 - 33 out of every 10,000 people are homeless

 - Most people experiencing homelessness are individuals (67 percent).
 The remainder (33 percent) are people in families with children.

 - Youth who are under the age of 25 and living on their own (without parents or children) is 7 percent of the total homeless population.

 - The homeless population is largely male.
 Among individual adults, 70 percent are men.

 - White Americans are the largest racial grouping, accounting for 49 percent of those experiencing homelessness.
 However, African Americans and American Indians are dramatically overrepresented in the Point-in-Time Count compared to their numbers in the general population.

 Incarceration is the state of being confined in prison; imprisonment.
 It also means a confining or state of being confined.

-Know the facts:
+Know the facts about incarceration: